shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-advanced-analytics-and-ai/README.md

 # Avanade Advanced Analytics 🧡💜

-I am a Senior Product Data Scientist in Strategy & Consulting and Applied Intelligence at Avanade in San Jose.
+I am a Senior Product Data Scientist and ML Engineer in Applied Intelligence at Avanade in San Jose.

 Avanade is the Accenture Microsoft Business Group with parents Accenture and Microsoft.